 For many years waterproof liners in motorcycle jackets were the only way a jacket could be waterproof.

 Essentially the waterproof fabric liner is dropped in between the outer layer of the jacket and the inner thermal/comfort liner.

 The drop liner would then keep the water from getting through to your underlayers.

 The biggest flaw is that the water still penetrates the jacket, your outer pockets still get wet, and inevitably water will find its way to get through that drop liner in one of the crevices or even through the front zip.

-I had a cheap waterproof jacket when I first started out and after a few hours of riding and a small rain shower, when I took my jacket off I was very warm and very wet, but not from the rain.
+I had a cheap waterproof jacket when I started, and after a few hours of riding and a small rain shower, when I took my jacket off, I was hot and wet, but not from the rain.